Rabies

 The following guidelines apply:

-- Pets will receive a 1 year certificate if no prior proof of rabies vaccination is shown.
+- Pets will receive a 1-year certificate if no proof of prior rabies vaccination is shown.

 How Do I Prevent Rabies?